Siddhapura-Yash/32_bit_RISC_CPU_Based_on_ARM_Architecture/README.md

 - Optional FPGA synthesis in Vivado

 ## 📘 Report
-Detailed report included (`Report.pdf`) with diagrams, formats, and explanation of each module.
+Detailed report included (`doc.pdf`) with diagrams, formats, and explanation of each module.

 ## 👨‍🎓 Author
 **Siddhapura Yash M**